PoliceRewired/knife-image-collator/README.md

 dotnet run <environment> <username> <period> <filter> <action> <group>
 ```

-It will retrieve and summarise all tweets posted by that username.

 * Choices for **period**: `today`, `yesterday`, `thisweek`, `lastweek`
 * Choices for **filter**: `all`, `imagesonly`
 * Choices for **action**: `list`, `download`
 * For **group**, provide a name to group all results by

+It will retrieve and summarise all tweets posted by that username, placing them in the following folder structure:

 eg.